 Learn how common AWS services can reduce mean time to recovery (MTTR)

-that you are able to use for testing, that is not used for production or other purposes.
+An AWS Account that you are able to use for testing, that is not used for production or other purposes.

 An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to create Amazon Virtual Private Cloud(s) (VPCs), including subnets, security groups, internet gateways, NAT Gateways, Elastic IP Addresses, and route tables.
 The credentials must also be able to create the database subnet group needed for a Multi-AZ RDS instance.
 The credential will need permissions to create IAM Role, instance profiles, AWS Auto Scaling launch configurations, application load balancers, auto scaling group, and EC2 instances.